 APPROACH TO EXAMINING THE SYLLABUS

-The syllabus is assessed by a three-hour paper-based examination.
+The syllabus is assessed by a three-hour 15 minutes paper-based examination, All questions are compulsory.

 All questions are compulsory.
 It will contain both computational and discursive elements.
 Some questions will adopt a scenario/case study approach.